 Ryan Jenkins (co-founder of Wonderful Idea Co and former Exploratorium’s The Tinkering Studio in his presentation very vividly helped us deepen our knowledge on the art and importance of tinkering.
 And the opening performance Ada Ada Ada by Zoe Philpott on the original woman in tech, Ada Lovelace’s, who wrote the world’s first complex algorithm in 1843, was not only enormously inspirational and engaging, it also triggered an interesting discussion on women in tech and the importance of female role models.

-I was honoured to host a workshop and present our work on maker education in our FabSchool programmes, Teacher Maker Camps, DO IT and Maakplaats 021 library project.
+I was honoured to host a workshop and present our work on maker education in our FabSchool programme, Teacher Maker Camps, DO IT and Maakplaats 021 library project.
 And I really enjoyed the talks I had with teachers afterwards on efforts and strategies of establishing a learning ecosystem in which schools, libraries, museums and maker spaces cooperate to realize our ambition of 'maker access for all'; to give every child the opportunity to get acquainted with maker education and develop his/ her maker mindset and skills.

 The organizers of the conference, the amazing Paca and Mariona Ciller, founder of Soko Tech, had matched all speakers to a local peer, that briefly presented his or her own work, provided local context, introduced the speaker and moderated the Q&A and discussion afterward.
-In my opinion a great idea that worked very well and I intend to steal the concept and apply it to our FabLearn Netherlands conference in September.
+In my opinion a great idea that worked very well and I intend to steal the concept and apply it to our FabLearn Netherlands conference ;in September.
 I was fortunate to be matched to Santi Fuentemilla, of Fablab Barcelona and our partner in DO IT and I would like to thank him for his kind introduction and great conversation during the speakers' dinner on Friday night.
 The dinner that, by the way, took place on the roof terrace of Paca and Mariona’s home.
 A sign and experience of hospitality I have rarely experienced before!